-We have developed a Reversed-Phase (RP) UV-HPLC chromatography data analysis method.
-It is used for stability studies of our new pharmaceutical protein.
+We have developed a Reversed-Phase (RP) UV-HPLC chromatography data analysis method for stability studies of our new pharmaceutical protein.

-You probabably already know that sometimes it is not possible to separate degradation products by RP chromatography alone.
-However, combining HPLC analysis and LC-MS analysis makes it quite easy to use molar mass to identify degradation products.
-For example deamidations, oxidation, and truncated molecules .
+You probably already know that it is sometimes impossible to separate degradation products by RP chromatography alone.
+However, combining HPLC and LC-MS analysis makes it easy to use molar mass to identify degradation products.
+For example, deamidations, oxidation, and truncated molecules .

 Another benefit I’d like to highlight of combining HPLC analysis and Mass Spectrometry analysis is that you can confirm that single peaks only contain one molecule [1-3].

 The problems of using Reversed-Phase HPLC analysis with UV detection alone are:

 - It is not always possible to separate the drug substance (DS) from product-related impurities .